platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/setup.md

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
 From there we'll walk through the steps needed to deploy the project on {{% vendor/name %}}.
 With all things in tech, there are many ways to accomplish the same goal; the correct way will depend on your specific needs and goals, and the makeup of your project.
-The following guide is simply one way to accomplish deploying a flask application on {{% vendor/name %}}.
+The following guide is simply one way to accomplish deploying a Flask application on {{% vendor/name %}}.

 From a terminal/command line prompt, first install Cookiecutter:
 ```shell